werzum/werzum.github.io/_posts/2022-02-13-Obsidian-Mobile-Sync.md

 #### Goal

-Obsidian is a great markdown based note-taking app which can not be recommended enough - have a more detailed look at it here: https://obsidian.md/
+Obsidian is a great markdown based note-taking app which can not be recommended enough - have a more detailed look at it [here](https://obsidian.md/).
 Since Obsidian leaves it up to you (optionally, there is also a paid service which is very nice) how to sync your generated markdown files, using `git` is a popular approach.
-The desktop-version of obsidian also has a great git-plugin (https://github.com/denolehov/obsidian-git), which enables hassle-free backups and just works.
+The desktop-version of obsidian also has a great [git-plugin](https://github.com/denolehov/obsidian-git), which enables hassle-free backups and just works.
 If you also want to have your knowledge base on mobile however, things become a little more complicated.
 In this guide, I want to show you how to set up such a git-based, automatic workflow for syncing your Obsidian database on Android.
 The idea is to use Termux on Android to manage your git repository and create a shortcut which triggers a complete pull-push action for quick syncing via one click.